 - Content of anchor text of that sourced page

-By adding these taxonomy, you’ll be able to filter through your articles based on specific categories and/or tags
+By adding these taxonomies, you’ll be able to filter through your articles based on specific categories and tags.

-Or if you use our WordPress Plugin, we can filter it by either categories, tags, and even titles.
+Or, if you use our WordPress Plugin, we can filter it by category, tags, and even titles.

 4. Anchor text keyword density

-In general, obtaining and using keyword- and topic-specific anchor text is still a best practice.
-SEOs, on the other hand, may achieve better results by aiming for a variety of more natural anchor text phrases rather than the same keyword each time.
+Obtaining and using keyword- and topic-specific anchor text is still a best practice.
+On the other hand, SEO may achieve better results by aiming for a variety of more natural anchor text phrases rather than the same keyword each time.

-As always, keep one thing in mind: don’t go overboard with keyword-heavy internal links.
+Remember one thing: don’t go overboard with keyword-heavy internal links.

-Internal linking is certainly a best practice, but be cautious about the anchor text you use to connect your own pages.
-Google may detect spammy behavior if too many links to a page all use the same anchor text, even if they are on your own site.
+Internal linking is a best practice, but be cautious about the anchor text you use to connect your pages.
+Google may detect spammy behavior if too many links to a page use the same anchor text, even on your site.

-5. Using different anchor text and distribute them
+5. Use different anchor text and distribute them